-Some states now have doctor-assisted suicide available for terminally ill patients so thinking about desperate situations for humans has become more commonplace.
+Some states now have doctor-assisted suicide available for terminally ill patients, so thinking about desperate situations for humans has become more commonplace.
 In contrast, easing pain and suffering from incurable illnesses and diseases has always been available to our pets.
 We can give our dogs this mercy when their lives are no longer joyful and mostly consist of pain or discomfort.

-To keep the discussion focused I will assume that the care decision is not driven by not being able to afford treatment for a curable health condition.
+To keep the discussion focused, I will assume that the care decision is not driven by not being able to afford treatment for a curable health condition.
 While medical pet expenses can become pretty steep in a matter of minutes, we can offset those with sufficient personal savings or a good pet health insurance plan (I use Embrace) and emergency credit cards to bridge the gap between when the vet wants money and the pet insurance reimbursement arrives.
 Additionally, most veterinarians now offer CareCredit to help with unforeseen veterinary expenses.
-My point is, there are many options, so money shouldn’t be the reason for having to say goodbye to your dog.
+My point is there are many options, so money shouldn’t be the reason for having to say goodbye to your dog.

-I was able to keep Max pain-free and comfortable for two years after this diagnosis by using THC and CBD drops.
-I worked with a veterinarian from VeterinaryCannabis.org to get to the right dosage with the best products.
+I managed to keep Max pain-free and comfortable for two years after this diagnosis by using THC and CBD drops.
+I worked with a veterinarian from Veterinary Cannabis to get the right dosage with the best products.
 It was quite remarkable how well it worked and for how long.
 This was not about curing the condition.
 It was about managing the symptoms and maintaining Max’s quality of life.

 Saying Goodbye to Your Dog for Behavioral Reasons

 A completely different question is when a dog should be euthanized for behavioral reasons.
-In one sense that can be a tougher question to answer than a health matter, as the dog is probably completely physically healthy.
+In one sense, that can be a tougher question to answer than a health matter, as the dog is probably completely physically healthy.
 In another sense, it can be an easier question as the dog may be a danger to others.
-I don’t want to get into a larger dog training conversation here as I could probably easily fill a 2-hour podcast on this topic but I want to share some thoughts.
-If your dog is displaying dangerous (i. e. aggressive or destructive) or injurious (i. e. self-mutilation) behaviors, please consider the following before euthanasia:
+I don’t want to get into a larger dog training conversation here, as I could probably easily fill a 2-hour podcast on this topic, but I want to share some thoughts.
+If your dog is displaying dangerous (i. e., aggressive or destructive) or injurious (i. e., self-mutilation) behaviors, please consider the following before euthanasia:

 - If a behavioral change occurs suddenly, without any build-up or warning, and has no apparent triggers, you may be dealing with a medical issue.
 Thyroid malfunctions can lead to aggressive behaviors.
-A simple blood test can tell and thyroid medication would eliminate the problem.
+A simple blood test can tell, and thyroid medication would eliminate the problem.